-In conducting the audit I have complied with the independence requirements of the Corporations Act 2001.
-I have given to the directors of the company a written auditor's independence declaration, a copy of which is included in the directors' report.
+In conducting our audit we have complied with the independence requirements of the Corporations Act 2001.
+We have given to the directors of the company a written auditor's independence declaration, a copy of which is included in the directors' report.